Alexsolmariansalamander/Spider-Jumping/README.md

 # Spider-Jumping
 An assignment for comp1000 where we have to make something that involves the key word "Jumping", so im making a jumping spider

+edit: shift in idea, I now want the spider to be in a small window that moves along with it (on the actual monitor).
+Ill make it adjust to the size of the monitor.
+And everytime the mouse gets closer to the 'x' (close window) the spider to move away from the mouse.
+The spider will also jump away (or in a random direction) if you move too quickly towards the window (evasive menuvours).
+What does this change: I now dont have to make the spider actually move, I just have to make it look like it...is...that sounds harder...anyway, other than that most things stay mostly the same.
+I just have to learn how to get some values (monitor size, window location, mouse location relative to window (or to monitor))